-- (a) comply with the relevant requirements in parts 1 and 2 of Appendix 1 to these regulations; or - (b) have previously held an equivalent certificate issued to members prior to 1 January 2013.
-However, where this certificate was held more than two years prior to their application for the audit qualification, members will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by: - (i) providing to ACCA details of recent audit experience; and/or - (ii) providing to ACCA details of recent audit-related CPD; and/or - (iii) attendance at an approved practical audit workshop; - (c) in any case, satisfy any other qualification requirements applicable to individuals wishing to become eligible to act as an auditor in accordance with the laws of Cyprus.
+- (a) comply with the relevant requirements in parts 1 and 2 of Appendix 1 to these regulations; or - (b) have previously held an equivalent certificate issued by the Association.
+However, members will be required, prior to the audit qualification being granted, to demonstrate adequate competence in audit work by: - (i) providing to the Association details of recent audit experience; and/or - (ii) providing to the Association details of recent audit-related CPD; and/or - (iii) attendance at an approved practical audit workshop; - (c) in any case, satisfy any other qualification requirements applicable to individuals wishing to become eligible to act as an auditor in accordance with the laws of Cyprus.